Edit

 Create a seamless, omnichannel buying experience – and maximize each channel:

 The biggest back-to-school retailers, including Walmart, Target, and Amazon, rely on digital advertising more and more to reach their customers before the school year starts.
 But when it comes to completing a transaction, consumers prefer an omnichannel shopping experience -- they’re using a mix of channels to make sure their shopping trips are hassle-free and convenient.
-Last year, 53% of holiday shoppers in the U.S. said they check online to make sure a product is in stock before going to the store to buy it.
 Research also shows that 70% of online shopping carts are abandoned, which leaves a lot of money behind for retailers.
 Providing an omnichannel strategy where consumers can pick up in stores where they leave off online creates a frictionless shopping experience for parents, teachers, and students throughout the shopping funnel.

 Display Back-to-School Products on Special Webpages & Online Menus: Brands can provide tailor made content for back-to-school items to help guide shoppers.
 Dedicated microsites and landing pages can help promote products, provide resources for customers, and show up in keyword searches for back to school.